Icinga/icinga-doc/markdown/en/checkscheduling.md

 originally scheduled check time by a length of time specified by the *check\_interval* option.
 Note that the service is *not* rescheduled based off the time that it was actually executed!
-There is one exception to this (isn't there always?) - if the time that the service check is actually executed (point **B**) occurs after the next service check time (point **E**), Icinga will compensate by adjusting the next check time.
+There is one exception actually executed (point **B**) occurs after the next service check time (point **E**), Icinga will compensate by adjusting the next check time.
 This is done to ensure that Icinga doesn't go nuts trying to keep up